chpc-tech-eval/scc/tutorial2/README.md

 Each device generates its own key pair, and peers exchange public keys.
 This key exchange process is secure and ensures that only authorized devices can communicate.
 WireGuard is stateless between packets, which means that it does not maintain session state between the communication of two peers, meaning that sessions persist even when roaming or through network disruptions.

+> [!IMPORTANT]
+> Traditional VPNs follow a simple model: one gateway, all traffic routed through it, every device connected to the same point.
+However, these days it is common for teams and resources to be spread across countries, infrastructure is split between several clouds, and the same database needs to be reachable from the office, a developer's home laptop, and a CI runner.
+Trying to funnel all of that through one gateway leads to bottlenecks: slow when busy and completely dead when down.
+>
+> Instead of routing everything through a central gateway, modern VPN implementations based on WireGuard, instead build a mesh network where devices connect directly to each other through encrypted tunnels.
+The management server only handles authentication and key exchange.
+The actual traffic never touches it.
+The result: lower latency, fewer points of failure, and far easier scaling than a traditional VPN.
+>
+> The following sections will review VPN configurations and deployments for:
+> * WireGuard: The underlying protocol, requiring some level of experience / expertise to deeply and with the expectation that the user will manage key distribution, policies, NAT traversal, monitoring themselves,
+> * ZeroTier: Whic implements mesh, peer-to-peer networks, through a proprietary, closed source protocol instead of WireGuard,
+> * NetBird: A feature rich, fully open-source, WireGuard based mesh network, that is easy to deploy and which also allows you to self-host.
+>
+> You are encouraged to review and attempt all three implementations, but are **strongly recommended** to ensure that you at least successfully configure NetBird before moving onto the next tutorial.

 Some of the benefits and key features of WireGuard include:

 * **Ease of Setup and Management**: WireGuard is designed to be easy to configure and deploy.
 Its configuration is straightforward and involves only a few steps, making it accessible even for users who are not experts in networking.